-Trent Edward Thornton...Graduated from Ardrey Kell High School (NC) in 2012...Attended the University of North Carolina where he went 22-12 with a 2.82 ERA over 63 games...Was named a freshman All-American by Baseball America, Perfect Game, the NCBWA and Louisville Slugger in 2013, after setting a school freshman record with 12 wins...Ranked as Toronto’s 15th-best prospect by MLB heading into 2019...Participated in the 2020 Blue Jays Winter Tour in Calgary, AB.
+Trent Edward Thornton...Graduated from Ardrey Kell High School (NC) in 2012...Attended the University of North Carolina where he went 22-12 with a 2.82 ERA over 63 games...Named a freshman All-American by Baseball America, Perfect Game, the NCBWA and Louisville Slugger in 2013, after setting a school freshman record with 12 wins...Ranked as Toronto’s 15th-best prospect by MLB heading into 2019...Is a rock and folk virtuoso on the harmonica...Participated in the 2020 Blue Jays Winter Tour in Calgary, AB.

 Scattered eight hits over 4.0 innings to allow one run in his 1st start, on July 27 at WAS (2BB/3K)...Placed on the injured list with right elbow inflammation from Aug.
 6-20...Came off the IL to start the back half of a doubleheader on Aug.
 20 vs. PHI...Was charged with six runs on five hits and one walk (1K) while lasting 0.2 innings, the shortest outing of his career...Made his 3rd start of the season after two days of rest on Aug.
 23 at TB...Threw a scoreless inning before leaving the game with right elbow inflammation...Placed on the injured list for the 2nd time on Aug.
 24 with right elbow inflammation, and remained there for the rest of the campaign...Underwent right elbow arthroscopy by Dr. Andrews to remove bone spurs on Sept.
 1 in Pensacola, FL.